-Spring is in the air, but many of us are already looking toward the season that comes after and that crazy little thing we call our summer vacation.
+With winter well behind us, many of us are looking toward that crazy little thing we call our summer vacation.
 We're hatching grand schemes and blocking off vast swaths of the calendar.
 But before you book, consider this: a volunteer vacation may be the best one you've never taken.

 Now there's nothing wrong with an ordinary vacation in a quintessential destination.
 Sometimes sitting on your hiney slathered in SPF 50 whilst contemplating your navel and sipping a neon-colored beverage with a tiny umbrella in it is just what the doctor ordered.
 But sometimes you want more.
 Sometimes you want to get up close to an exotic locale and really experience the people, culture, and nature that make it tick.
 In that case, you may looking for a volunteer vacation.

 On the face of it, these kinds of sojourns are simple: You travel to an interesting place under the auspices of a nonprofit aid group and do some volunteer work to help the community and/or environment.
 In return, you get what's usually a relatively bargain-priced experience that often includes meals, lodging, and transportation; introduces you to great like-minded folk and local people alike; and gives you boatloads of unique insider access to your destination that you'd never otherwise enjoy.
 It's win-win, and once they've take this kind of vacation, many people never take any other kind again.